Orange-OpenSource/BaahBox-Arduino/README.md

 ## Rationale

-We believe that playing while training can be much more enjoyable -and thus- efficient.
+We believe that playing while training can be much more enjoyable -and thus- efficient, especially for kids.
 Being able to train at home would also multiply the training sessions and further improve the recovery rate.

 That is why we came out with the Baah Box, a palm-sized arduino-based device which interacts with games on a mobile phone or a tablet (using Bluetooth).
 Myo-electric sensors, or any *move* sensor (like joystick, button, etc.) can be plugged to the box, which will send the movements to the games, and move the games characters accordingly.